ayanchak1508/ayanchak1508.github.io/README.md

 - I participated in a short VLSI Summer School (2020) organized by my Institute and I was very interested and so, I am currently taking online courses on Digital Design and Computer Architecture to further increase my knowledge in these fields.

+- I have participated in Various Robotic Competitions on a variety of Problem Statements

 ### Contact and LinkedIn Profile

 - Gmail : ayan.ch1508@gmail.com